rohe/openid_course/java_skeleton/doc/doc.md

 #### Implicit/Hybrid flow
-When using either implicit or hybrid flow the authentication response is encoded in the fragment identifier of the URL.
+When using either implicit or hybrid flow the authentication response is encoded in the fragment part of the URL.
 This requires additional handling, e.g. using Javascript, see [Implementation Notes](http://openid.net/specs/openid-connect-core-1_0.html#FragmentNotes).

 After receiving the response back in the client, it can be parsed as described